raphaelquast/EOmaps/README.md

 a general-purpose library to plot maps of large non-rectangular datasets.

-❗❗❗ this is a **work-in-progress** library that is subject to structural changes ❗❗❗
-🚀  feel free to contribute!
+❗❗❗ this library is a **work-in-progress** and subject to structural changes ❗❗❗ 🚀  feel free to contribute!

 ### features